Leave No Girl Behind: Evaluation of Teach and Educate Adolescent girls with Community Help (TEACH) projectPakistan

 - Gender Transformations with Livelihood Interventions of TEACH Project

-The IRC also conducted a mixed-method study aimed at examining gender transformative changes among adolescent girls through the implementation of multicomponent interventions in the TEACH project.
-In this study, the target population was 2406 adolescent girls aged 15 - 19 years equipped with income savings & generation skills (including income savings training, income generation training, and seed business grants) on targeted trades through vocational training to support them in transitioning to self-employment or employment.
-The study findings were in alignment with other evidence in the low-and-middle-income countries that multi-component programs which combine education and community-based livelihood programs including livelihood training, soft skills, grants, and social interaction appear to be promising in addressing roadblocks in gender transformation.
-Subsequently, leading to improved longer-term life chances for adolescent girls such as self-reliance, income generation, and influencing individual and collective agency of women, girls, men, and boys.
-The TEACH program played an essential role in influencing changes in the ingrained gender dynamics both at the agency (individual or collective capacities)and relational (intrahousehold and beyond), by advancing gender-responsive community engagement, establishing 122 community-based vocational training centers, providing Seed Grants, Trade Specific Toolkits, and Production Centers, and promoting localization through recruitment and capacity building of 827 female instructors within the targeted communities.
+The IRC also conducted a mixed-method study to examine gender transformative changes among adolescent girls brought by implementation of EARN stream.
+In this study, the target population was 2406 girls aged 15-19 years equipped with income savings & generation skills, and seed business grants to support them in transitioning to self-employment or employment.
+The study findings showed that these interventions improved longer-term life chances for girls such as self-reliance, income generation, and influencing individual and collective agency of women, girls, men, and boys.
+The TEACH program played an essential role in advancing gender-responsive community engagement, establishing 122 community-based vocational training centers registered with Trade testing board, provided Seed Grants, Trade Specific Toolkits, and established 25 Production Centers, and promoted localization through recruitment and capacity building of 827 female instructors within the targeted communities.

 The Airbel Impact Lab at IRC is a team of researchers, strategists and innovators committed to the accelerated design, rigorous evaluation and cost-effective scaling of the most impactful solutions supporting people affected by crisis.